-- general economic and market conditions and any changes therein, due to acts of war and terrorism or otherwise, - impact of current crises in capital and credit markets, including any continued worsening , - governmental regulations and policies, - effects of industry competition, - impact of business combinations, including acquisitions and divestitures, both internally for us and externally in the tobacco industry, - impact of restructurings on our tobacco business and our ability to achieve any increases in profitability estimated to occur as a result of these restructurings,
+- general economic and market conditions and any changes therein, due to acts of war and terrorism or otherwise, - impact of current crises in capital and credit markets, including any continued worsening, - governmental regulations and policies, - effects of industry competition, - impact of business combinations, including acquisitions and divestitures, both internally for us and externally in the tobacco industry, - impact of restructurings on our tobacco business and our ability to achieve any increases in profitability estimated to occur as a result of these restructurings, - impact of new legislation on our competitors' payment obligations, results of operations and product costs, i.e. the impact of recent federal legislation eliminating the federal tobacco quota system, - impact of substantial increases in federal, state and local excise taxes,

-- impact of new legislation on our competitors' payment obligations, results of operations and product costs, i.e. the impact of recent federal legislation eliminating the federal tobacco quota system, - impact of substantial increases in federal, state and local excise taxes, - uncertainty related to litigation and potential additional payment obligations for us under the Master Settlement Agreement and other settlement agreements with the states, and - risks inherent in our new product development initiatives.
+- uncertainty related to litigation and potential additional payment obligations for us under the Master Settlement Agreement and other settlement agreements with the states, and - risks inherent in our new product development initiatives.

-Further information on risks and uncertainties specific to our business include the risk factors discussed above in "Management's Discussion and Analysis of Financial Condition and Results of Operations" and under Item 1A, "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2008 and our Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2009, filed with the Securities and Exchange Commission.
+Further information on risks and uncertainties specific to our business include the risk factors discussed above in "Management's Discussion and Analysis of Financial Condition and Results of Operations" and under Item 1A, "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2008, filed with the Securities and Exchange Commission.